dh-stanford/digitalhumanities.stanford.edu/src/dlcl-ats-roundup-summer-2024.md

 ## Writing

 This summer, the Data-Sitters Club finished editing our piece for the Journal of Electronic Publishing.
-Also with the Journal of Electronic Publishing, this summer an article came out on the history and future of multilingual publishing, with a focus on the early computing years and transition to Unicode. "[Encoding Multilingualism: Technical Affordances of Multilingual Publication from Manuscripts to Unicode and OpenType](https://journals.publishing.umich.edu/jep/article/id/5528/)", with Manish Goregaokar, Ben Joeng (Yang), and Abeera Kamran, ended up being a pared down version of a truly wild rabbit hole I went down early in the year, that initially included brief histories of the tyewriter and printing press across several scripts.
+Also with the Journal of Electronic Publishing, this summer an article came out on the history and future of multilingual publishing, with a focus on the early computing years and transition to Unicode. "[Encoding Multilingualism: Technical Affordances of Multilingual Publication from Manuscripts to Unicode and OpenType](https://journals.publishing.umich.edu/jep/article/id/5528/)", with Manish Goregaokar, Ben Joeng (Yang), and Abeera Kamran, ended up being a pared down version of a truly wild rabbit hole I went down early in the year, that initially included brief histories of the typewriter and printing press across several scripts.
 As far as I know, it may also be the first publication that's used materials from Stanford's Unicode Collection of materials, the first collection I was involved in acquiring.

 "Voices from the Server Room: Humanists in HPC", a collaboratively-authored piece with many DH folks who do/did DH support for HPC and the potential of that role as a career path for humanists, came out as part of *[Computational Humanities](https://www.upress.umn.edu/9781517915988/computational-humanities/)*, ed.
 Jessica Marie Johnson, David Mimno, and Lauren Tilton.

-I wrote a about the Textile Makerspace and the Data Vsiualization with Textiles class as a "statement of practice" piece for the *Journal of Modern Craft*.
+I wrote a about the Textile Makerspace and the Data Visualization with Textiles class as a "statement of practice" piece for the *Journal of Modern Craft*.

 And, despite several delays (that I joked were just me honoring the theme of the edited volume), I managed to write a piece entitled "Stop Lying to Yourself: Collective Delusion and Digital Humanities Grant Funding" for the volume *Reframing Failure*, ed.
 Michael Donnae and Anna-Maria Sichani.

 ## Talks and events

-DH 2024 was busy, between my remaining duties as ADHO secretary and the four things I'd gotten accepted to the conference: a poster for SILICON, a workshop on teaching machine learning in the humanities, a #DHMakes mini-conference, and a one-shot campaign of the [#DHRPG](https://dhrpg.github.io/) I created for my project managemenet class.
+DH 2024 was busy, between my remaining duties as ADHO secretary and the four things I'd gotten accepted to the conference: a poster for SILICON, a workshop on teaching machine learning in the humanities, a #DHMakes mini-conference, and a one-shot campaign of the [#DHRPG](https://dhrpg.github.io/) I created for my project management class.
 Unfortunately, everything but the poster ended up double-booked with ADHO secretary responsibilities, so I recorded a video about my [Future Text](https://github.com/quinnanya/future-text) class from last year, scared up some friends/dopplegangers to run the #DHRPG (huge thanks to Paige Morgan and Brandon Walsh for that), and dropped into #DHMakes during the break (and wove a shawl in solidarity while taking notes for ADHO).

 ![Brandon, Paige, and Quinn with the materials for the #DHRPG](../post-images/dh2024_dhrpg.jpg)